free-programmers/GeoIPService/README.md

     pip install -r requirements.txt

-### 0.3 change.env file
+### 0.3 complete config.ini file

-    mv .env.sample .env
-    then change data in .env file (like database name, ...)
+    change data in config.ini file (like database name, ...)

 ### Migrate to db

-before running the below commands connect to you database and create a database (don't forget to put database name in .env file) or create database your self via flask interactive shell
+before running the below commands connect to you database and create a database (don't forget to put database name in config.ini file)

-    flask shell
-    from GeoIpCore.extensions import db

-    db.create_all() # database creation command
-    exit() # exit from ipython

-and after creation of database init migrations

     flask db init
     flask db migrate